bancobpi/style-guide/docs/specification-rules/fill.md

 ## bpi-validate-operation-id

 Each operation must have an operationId that is its path, with - instead of / and starting with the verb.
-This operationId is important for internal processes
+This operationId is important for internal processes.
+This rule also ensures that the combination of this operationId with the securityId is less than or equal to 43 characters.

 ![bpi-validate-operation-id](https://raw.github.com/bancobpi/style-guide/main/static/bpi-validate-operation-id.jpg)